potatoeggy/htn-backend/README.md

 }
 ```

-`GET /users/:id` returns one user.
+`GET /users/:id` returns one user, where `id` is the `id`th user inserted into the database.
 Returns 404 if the user does not exist.

 ```json
 {